AliSaraeb1/Deep-Supervised-Image-Retargeting./README.md

 - [mrgan_run_pretrained.ipynb](mrgan_run_pretrained.ipynb)

-This is also available at [this link](https://colab.research.google.com/drive/1nYlndOgxg1gstyE2QUtlHl0-X7HL9JmT?usp=sharing).
+This is also available at [Google Colab](https://colab.research.google.com/drive/1nYlndOgxg1gstyE2QUtlHl0-X7HL9JmT?usp=sharing).

 We make the pretrained checkpoints available for download and use here: